phpMan > man > Xorg(1)

 Set the gamma correction. value must be between 0.1 and 10.
 The default is 1.0.

-independently with the -rgamma, -bgamma, and -ggamma options.
-Not all drivers
+dependently with the -rgamma, -bgamma, and -ggamma options.
+Not all drivers support

 -ggamma value